 Enfrentando riesgos climáticos en recursos hídricos en Honduras: incrementando resiliencia y disminuyendo vulnerabilidades en áreas urbanas pobres

 El Proyecto del Fondo de Adaptación: "Enfrentando riesgos climáticos en recursos hídricos en Honduras: incrementando resiliencia y disminuyendo vulnerabilidades en áreas urbanas pobres" presenta los logros alcanzados al mes de mayo del año 2014.

 El proyecto se basa en 3 resultados principales:

-Project monitoring and evaluation (M&E) will be in accordance with established UNDP procedures and will be carried out by the Project team and the UNDP Country Office.
-Periodic monitoring of implementation progress will be undertaken by the UNDP-CO through quarterly meetings with the project proponent, or more frequently as deemed necessary.
-This will allow parties to take stock and to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of project activities.
+Project monitoring and evaluation for the project were carried in accordance with established UNDP procedures, carried out by the Project team and the UNDP Country Office.
+Periodic monitoring of implementation progress was undertaken by the UNDP-CO through quarterly meetings with the project proponent, or more frequently as deemed necessary.
+This allowed parties to take stock and to troubleshoot any problems pertaining to the project in a timely fashion to ensure smooth implementation of project activities.